 Dustin Byfuglien and Blake Wheeler scored for the Jets (20-20-3).

-The big defenceman skated around Flames captain Mark Giordano to fire off a shot past Johnson's glove for his sixth goal of the season.
+The big defenceman took a pass from Stafford just outside the blue line, skated around Flames captain Mark Giordano and fired a shot over Johnson's glove for his sixth goal of the season.

 Ehlers extended his point streak to five games with the assist, including five goals and two assists.
 He has 13 points in his past 10 games.